-After you’ve given her the treat, release her with your chosen release word (e.g.’free’, ‘that will do’,’finished’,etc).
-Then walk away from her and let her do what she wants.
-Do not praise her or pet her, you want the fun part to be staying in place, not getting up.
-This will be hard for you, so concentrate on staying quiet when you release her – I promise you it will pay off.
+After you’ve given it the treat, release him/her with your chosen release word (e.g.’free’, ‘that will do’,’finished’,etc).
+Then walk away from your dog and let it do what it wants.
+Do not praise or pet your dog, you want the fun part to be staying in place, not getting up.
+This will be hard for you, so concentrate on staying quiet when you release him/her – I promise you it will pay off.

 Repeat this exercise 4-6 times per day, asking for 1-2 second stays that are so short, they are almost silly.
 Your dog will learn more quickly if you have several brief sessions throughout the day, rather than one long one, once a day.
 Throw in a single sit/stay here and there throughout your day, perhaps whilst you are waiting for the kettle to boil, or whilst you go into another room briefly, or just when your dog least expects it.